 Key Takeaways

-• Fixed annuities are straightforward and predictable, but their fixed rate offers no protection from inflation and they are less liquid than some alternatives.
+• Fixed annuities are straightforward and predictable, but their fixed rate offers no protection from inflation, and they are less liquid than some alternatives.

-• A fixed annuity can pay immediately or you can defer payments.
+• A fixed annuity can pay out immediately or you can defer payments.
 You can even structure the payouts to provide income for the rest of your life.

 What Is a Fixed Annuity and How Does It Work?